theta360developers/oppkey-ricoh-viewer-demo-basic/README.md

 ![login screen](readme_assets/login_screen.png)

 Contact Oppkey for login to public cloud-based site.
+Refer to [oppkey-ricoh360-viewer-demo-with-login](https://github.com/codetricity/oppkey-ricoh360-viewer-demo-with-login) for an example showing deploy to Vercel with basic authentication login.

 ### running demo locally on a laptop or computer